An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Toy Example: Analysis of a Linear Model

 Intuitively, it moves the examples towards the mean of the opposite class along coordinates of the robust features.

-Using the edits specified above, if the model trained on $\sD_c$ has optimal solution $\hat{w_c}$, we get:
+Using the edits specified above, if the model trained on $\sD_c$ has optimal solution $\hat{w_c}$, we have:

-Thus the optimal edits recover the robust model $w_{\text{inv}}$, demonstrating the effectiveness of CAD.
+Thus, the optimal edits recover the robust model $w_{\text{inv}}$, demonstrating the effectiveness of CAD.

-\paragraph{Incomplete edits.} There is an important assumption made in arriving at the above result: we have assumed \emph{all} robust features are edited.
+\paragraph{Incomplete edits.} There is an important assumption made in the above result: we have assumed \emph{all} robust features are edited.
 Suppose we have two sets of robust features $x_{r1}$ and $x_{r2}$,\footnote{We assume they are conditionally independent given the label.} then \emph{not} editing $x_{r2}$ would effectively make it appear spurious to the model and indistinguishable from $x_s$.

-In practice, this happens when there are multiple robust features but only a few are perturbed during counterfactual augmentation, which is common during data collection since workers are instructed to make minimal edits.
+In practice, this happens when there are multiple robust features but only a few are perturbed during counterfactual augmentation (which can be common during data collection if workers rely on simple patterns to make the minimal edits).
 Considering the NLI example, if all entailment examples are flipped to non-entailment ones by inserting a negation word, then the model will only rely on negation to make predictions.